JesseFryer/CGL/README.md

 # Windows
 Open a developer command prompt for VS and navigate to the build directory.
 Execute the batch file build.bat
-You can use run.bat to run, or br.bat to build and run.
+Use run.bat to run, or br.bat to build and run.
 You can also navigate to the bin directory after running build.bat to find CGL.exe

+# Features
-# PHONG Lighting
+PHONG Lighting
 ![](https://github.com/JesseFryer/CGL/blob/main/gifs/showcase1.gif)